Sonia Sedivy

 - PhD, University of Pittsburgh

 Prof. Sedivy received her Honours BA in Psychology from the University of Toronto and her PhD in Philosophy from the University of Pittsburgh.
-Her primary research and teaching interests are in the philosophy of mind, especially the philosophy of perception, in the philosophy of art and in the later work of Ludwig Wittgenstein.
+Her primary research and teaching interests are in aesthetics and philosophy of visual perception, as well as in philosophy of mind more broadly.

-For more information visit Prof. Sedivy’s personal website.
+For more information visit Sonia Sedivy’s personal website.

 Books

-- 2021.
-Art, Representation, and Make-Believe.
-Essays on the Philosophy of Kendall L. Walton.
-New York: Routledge.
+- Art, Representation, and Make-Believe: Essays on the Philosophy of Kendall L. Walton, ed.
+(New York: Routledge, 2021).

-- 2016.
-Beauty and the End of Art: Wittgenstein, Plurality, and Perception.
-London, New York: Bloomsbury Academic.
+- Beauty and the End of Art: Wittgenstein, Plurality, and Perception (London: Bloomsbury Academic, 2016).